 Taking part in the Erasmus+ Programme offers students the opportunity to study in another European country at one of QMUL’s partner universities.

-Students learn about the academic system of a foreign university and benefit from experiencing different teaching and learning methods.
+Students learn about the academic system of a foreign university at one of QMUL’s partner universities, and benefit from experiencing different teaching and learning methods.

 The Erasmus+ programme offers students the following benefits: